derezzedex/iced/README.md

 If your project is using a Rust edition older than 2021, then you will need to set `resolver = "2"` in the `[package]` section as well.

+> [!WARNING]
-__Iced moves fast and the `master` branch can contain breaking changes!__ If you want to learn about a specific release, check out [the release list].
+> Iced moves fast and the `master` branch can contain breaking changes!
+> If you want to learn about a specific release, check out [the release list].

 [the release list]: https://github.com/iced-rs/iced/releases